Vote now for your Fighter of the Year 2020 - Who follows Manny Pacquiao?

 Charlo added two more championships to his haul when defeating Jeison Rosario earlier this year in sharing a Pay Per View with his brother Jermall.

-Cementing his place as the best fighter on the planet in December, Canelo Alvarez has the best resume, commands the most money, and certainly gets the highest ratings.
+Cementing his place as the best fighter on the planet in December, Canelo Alvarez has the best resume.
+He commands the most money and certainly gets the highest ratings.

 Canelo became a four-weight world champion when dominating Callum Smith in Texas to win yet another lineal title.